SaqSaq815/Unix-Online-Server/README.md

       - Tread-base structure
       - Consumes more RAM
       - Configuration options can lead to security weak points
-      - Creates a new process for each request, reducing efficency
+      - Creates a new process for each request, reducing efficiency
   - Lighttpd:
     - Pros:
       - Low CPU and RAM requirements